After each RDS server's reboot, RAS RD Session Host Agent may remain "stopped," possibly requiring a manual start.

 Event logs will show the following:

-This issue occurs because the Windows Service Control Manager does not receive a timely response back from the Parallels service’s start request.
+This issue occurs because the Windows Service Control Manager does not receive a timely response back from the RAS service’s start request.
 The service start fails, and the service remains in the "stopped" state.

 - Go to Start > Run > type regedit.